Peace activists respond to South Korean statements about developing its own nuclear weapons

 An interview with KJ Noh, Joe Lombardo and Sara Flounders, in response to the recent statements made by South Korean President Yun Seok-yeol about South Korea developing its own nuclear weapons to respond to North Korea (DPRK) weapons.

+CLICK HERE FOR VIDEO.
 The first half of the video are the quotes from South Korean President Yun Seok-yeol.
-Here are their responses.
+Then the activists respond.

 KJ Noh is a peace activist, political analyst, writer and journalist.